Humph2020/covid19-analysis-uk/README.md

 ```
 ### 📈 Dashboard
 A visual dashboard was created using Looker Studio, displaying:
-▪︎ Daily trends
+- Daily trends
-▪︎ Monthly averages
+- Monthly averages
-▪︎ Comparative vaccination charts
+- Comparative vaccination charts

+### Key Insights
+- Clear spikes in cases during 2020 and 2021
+- Vaccination helped reduce deaths significantly in the UK by late 2021
+- UK vaccine rollout was faster than several other countries during early stages

 ### Conclusion
-This project demonstrates how to use BigQuery for public health analysis.
-It showcases:
-▪︎ Practical SQL skills
-▪︎ Data cleaning and aggregation
-▪︎ Data storytelling
-▪︎ Visual communication using dashboards
+This project demonstrates the power of cloud-based public health analysis using BigQuery and SQL.
+The NHS and other public institutions can benefit from fast, data-driven responses during future health emergencies.

+### Author
+Ezeh Humphery Okechukwu
+humpheryokechukwuezeh@gmail.com
+Location: Nigeria [Open to relocate to UK]